altocodenl/cell/readme.md

 2. Define the logic of a system.
 3. Create interfaces for a system.
 4. Test a system.

+**DEAR READER: this system is currently vaporware; everything below this message has to undergo intense work to be worthy of standing by itself.
+Below are very roughly sketched areas.
+They are quite unreadable.
+If they don't make sense to you, it's likely because they don't make sense at all, yet.**

 ## The data representation: `fourdata`